goblimey/rplidar_sdk_go/README.md

    angle := measurementNode.AngleAsFloat32()

-extracts it as a 32-bit float, which uses less space in memory.
+extracts it as a 32-bit float.

 The RPLidar has a limited range, so the numbers involved are always small.
-If memory space is at a premium, you may want keep them in 32-bit form, but software such as the math library tend to work in 64-bit mode, which can lead to lots of type conversions:
+If memory space is at a premium, you may want keep them in 32-bit form, but software such as the math library tend to work in 64-bit mode, which leads to lots of type conversions:

     radians := float64(measurement.AngleAsFloat32()) * math.Pi / 180
     x = math.Cos(radians) * float64(distance)

 Most operations return an unsigned int, the operation result.
 This can have various bits set to indicate different kinds of error.
 The IsOK and IsFail methods of the driver return true or false as appropriate.
-The driver provides constants such as ResultAlreadyDone that can be used to interpret the error.
+The driver provides constants such as ResultAlreadyDone that can be used to interpret the operation result.

-Some errors may be recoverable, for example, if the result is a timeout, a retry may work.
-Also, a long operation such as a scan grab may time out but still produce some data.
+See the example programs for usage.

 The OpResultToString method converts the operation result into a string that can be use in an error message.

-The example applications show how to connect to the device, run a health check, perform a scan and extract the results.
+Some errors may be recoverable, for example, if the operation result is a timeout, a retry may work.

+A long operation such as a scan grab may time out but still produce some data.

 Implementation Details
 =====================

 Go code can't call C++ code directly.
-It can call a C function using the cgo mechanism, and that C function can call C++ methods.
-However, the C and C++ code has to fit certain rules for cgo to work and the RPLiadr C++ driver code defeats it.
-To get around this problem I created an extra layer of C++, a proxy driver that provides a simpler interface that cgo can handle.
-The end result is the Driver interface plus a concrete type that implements it.
+It can call a C function using the cgo mechanism, which can call a C++ method.
+For cgo to work, the C++ code has to follow certain rules.
+The code in the RPLidar C++ driver code doesn't, so Go code can't call it directly.
+I had to create an extra layer of C++, a proxy driver that provides a simpler interface that cgo can handle.

+The end result is the Driver interface and a concrete type USBDriver that implements it.
-Each method in the implementation calls a C interface function which calls a method in the C++ proxy, which calls a method in the Slamtec driver.
+Each method of the concrete type uses cgo to call a C interface function, which calls a method in the C++ proxy, which calls a method in the Slamtec driver.
-This seems a little excessive, but remember that your application is talking down a wire to a physical device with a spinning platform.
+This seems a little excessive, but remember that your application is talking across a wire to a physical device with a spinning platform.
-The overhead of a few extra method calls is insignificant.
+Given the delays involved in that, the overhead of a few extra method calls is insignificant.

 The usb_driver.go file contains some magic to glue the Go and C++ components together: